insight-cwf/DEPNotifyers/Jamf-DEPNotify/README.md

 ### Jamf DEPNotify Re-Package

+This example uses [Packages](http://s.sudre.free.fr/Software/Packages/about.html) to repackage the DEPNotify app.

 #### Project Tab

 Give the project a **Name**, set the path to **Relative to Project**, and select a **Reference Folder** (The place where you want to store the project.)